blockjoy/blockvisor/README.md

 #### Overview

-BV include protocol data snapshot tooling, optimized for large data sets.
-I let periodically upload data set snapshot to could storage, so it can be later used by newly created nodes, to speedup provisioning process.
+Blockvisor includes protocol data snapshot tooling, optimized for large datasets.
+It enables automated uploads and downloads of dataset snapshots to S3-compatible object storage.
+This allows much quicker node provisioning by using pre-downloaded data.

-Since data set structure may vary form protocol to protocol, not much can be assumed.
-On the other hand cloud storage typically has some limitations (e.g. on single object size).
-Additionally, dataset structure may not be optimal for massive data upload/download.
+Blockvisor is agnostic of dataset structure, which may vary form protocol to protocol.
+On the other hand, cloud storage has limitations (e.g. on single object size).
+Additionally, dataset structure may not be optimal for massive data uploads or downloads.

-Hence, BV transform data fom file system into list of chunks optimized for cloud transfer and storage.
-All necessary mapping metadata are stored in so-called manifest file.
+Hence, Blockvisor transforms filesystem data into list of chunks optimized for cloud transfer and storage.
+All necessary metadata mappings are stored in the so-called `manifest.json` file.
+Splitting the data into chunks enables concurrency and parallelism for the upload and download process, effectively speeding up the transfer while also maintaining compliance with cloud storage provider rate-limits.
+Because each provider has a different approach around limitations, the upload function may be fine-tuned according to each provider's requirements.
+Also, the chunks are compressed on the fly, which further reduces the amount of data that needs to be transferred, required storage and transfer times.

-Upload can be run from any node running on a host with necessary privileges.
-It can be triggered manually with `bv node run upload` command, or periodically from cron job or scheduled rhai task.
+An upload can run from any node running on a host that has the necessary upload permissions.
+It can be triggered manually with
+`bv node run upload` command, or periodically from an external cron-like job or from an internal, scheduled rhai task.
-See [Protocol Data Archives](babel_api/rhai_plugin_guide.md/#protocol-data-archives) and [Default upload](babel_api/rhai_plugin_guide.md/#default-upload) for more details on upload function
+See [Protocol Data Archives](babel_api/rhai_plugin_guide.md/#protocol-data-archives) and [Default upload](babel_api/rhai_plugin_guide.md/#default-upload) for more details on the built-in upload function.

-Download is run as part od node initialization (see [Default init](babel_api/rhai_plugin_guide.md/#default-init) for more details).
+Download is ran as part of node initialization (see [Default init](babel_api/rhai_plugin_guide.md/#default-init) for more details).
-If protocol data are not downloaded yet (or initialized in other way), and there is snapshot available for given node, download job will be started automatically.
+If protocol data is not downloaded yet (or initialized in other way) and there is a snapshot available for the node image variant, a download job will be started automatically.
+The jobs that are configured on the node which affect and use blockchain data will depend on the download function and will be started once it's completed.

 #### Cloud Storage Abstraction

-While it is the API that manage cloud storage access, BV doesn't communicate with it directly, but gets pre-signed urls form the API whenever it needs to upload or download anything.
-That helps to keep access management in one place, but also let easily switch cloud storage provider to any S3 compatible.
+While it's the API that manages cloud storage access, Blockvisor doesn't authenticate with the cloud storage directly, rather it gets pre-signed urls form the API whenever it needs to upload or download datasets.
+That enables central access management and easier switching of S3 compatible cloud storage providers.

 ![](data_snapshots.jpg)

 #### Manifest - data mapping

-As already mentioned data are stored on the cloud in chunks described in metadata called manifest.
+The datasets are split into chunks whose parameters are computed for compatibility with the cloud storage provider.
+The way chunks will get reassembled, what the file locations are and other metadata is stored in the `manifest.json` file.
 Each chunk may map into part of a single file or multiple files (i.e. original disk representation).
 Downloaded chunks, after decompression, are written into disk location(s) described by the destinations included in metadata.